syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-angle-measurement-annotation-to-PDF-document).

 ## Modifying the annotations

 Essential PDF allows you to modify the annotation of existing document.
 The following code illustrates this.